 Out of fear, leftover antibiotics had become a permanent feature in my bag.
 If I changed bags, the antibiotics came with me.
 I never opened them, but they were my psychological backup.

 “Around the nine month mark I made the momentous decision to leave the antibiotics behind.
-It might sound overly dramatic, but tearing up your safety blanket and tossing it to the wind IS huge.”
+It might sound overly dramatic, but tearing up your safety blanket and tossing it to the wind IS huge.
+I hadn’t taken antibiotics in nine months, but I still relied on their presence, psychologically speaking.”

 When I embarked on my healing regimen, I envisioned massive celebrations at the one year mark, for I would then be officially free of recurrent urinary tract infections.
 In reality, I had put UTIs so far behind me that it was almost a non-event.